w3f-community/perun-polkadot-pallet/README.md

 *Dispute* and *ConcludeDispute* are only needed for the dispute case.
 They allow every participant to enforce the last valid state, i.e., the mutually-signed state with the highest version number.
-A dispute can be resolved after a timeout or with a newer valid state via *ConcludeDispute*.
+A dispute is initiated by calling dispute with the latest available state.
+A registered state can be refuted by calling dispute with a newer state.
 All participants can then withdrawn their funds after the dispute was resolved.

 ### State diagram